Sheikh-H/VenTory-Inventory-Manager/README.md

 * View stock.
 * Add stock.
 * Update stock.
+* Manage inventory within the permissions provided by the application.

-The intention is for stock management to be available to all employees, while more sensitive administrative actions remain restricted to appropriate roles.
+The intention is for more sensitive administrative actions, such as managing users and business-level information, to remain restricted to appropriate roles.

 ---